The Nokia 8 is fine. And that’s its biggest problem

-The Nokia 8 is "good," but it doesn't beat the curved-screen, water-resistant Galaxy S8 on design and specs, and it can't beat the steady OnePlus 5 on value.
-Nor does it have the LG G6 or V30's whisper-slim bezels and full-face screen.
+The Nokia 8 is "good," but it doesn't beat the curved-screen, water-resistant Galaxy S8 ($745.11 at Amazon Marketplace) on design and specs, and it can't beat the steady OnePlus 5 ($629.89 at Amazon.com) on value.
+Nor does it have the LG G6 ($549.95 at Amazon Marketplace) or V30's whisper-slim bezels and full-face screen.
 It does include two cameras on the back, which take decent shots in monochrome and color, but photos don't surpass other dual-camera phones in quality.
 That leaves the Nokia 8 as a middle-of-the road Android device with a mismatched price tag that's too high for what you really get.

 This phone is fine, but forgettable.
 And that's an enormous let-down for a once-loved brand trying to make a comeback.
 What the Nokia 8 needed was to dazzle.